matt-powelldev2784/PM-Test/README.md

 I have not implemented full responsiveness across all screen sizes due to time constraints.
 I have followed the component composition model, therefore the may be several components in a single file.

+**Testing**
+I have set up Vitest and React Testing Library for testing.
+I have included a basic snapshot test for the App component to demonstrate the testing setup.

 ## What you would improve with more time

 - Complete responsiveness across all screen sizes.